This article from Christoph Rauhut investigates what digital competence means in the corporate practice of today.

 Digital Skill: Information and Data

 A social intranet works differently than a good old data drive.
 A lot happens over the search and content sharing functions.
 Accordingly, it is extremely advantageous technically if the search works with precision.
-Even the best search system reaches its limits if it doesn’t contain the information you are looking for.
-It is important to show employees how to best describe content, what tagging is and how it works, and where it makes sense to share information.
+Even the best search system reaches its limits if it doesn’t contain the information you’re looking for.
+It’s important to show employees how to best describe content, what tagging is and how it works, and where it makes sense to share information.